 To complete the major in Communication, students take three courses during the senior year to fulfill the capstone requirement: Research Methods, Senior Research and Senior Readings.
 The Senior Capstone experience takes students to new heights in their learning, and most say that they accomplish more than they ever dreamed they could do in terms of academic achievement.
-Students create an original research project by asking an unanswered question, doing a thorough scholarly literature search, designing a method and carrying out the research, writing up their results, orally presenting and defending the project in a public forum.
+Students create an original research project by asking an unanswered question, doing a thorough scholarly literature search, designing a method and carrying out the research, and orally presenting and defending the project in a public forum.

 Because this is a year-long project, it helps students see that they have the ability to plan and organize an enormous project with attention to details; they learn self discipline and perseverance when unanticipated problems emerge, and how to work through those challenges.